chris-konrad/rtkprocessing/README.md

 ## Usage
 The program automatically walks a folder tree, finds all directories containing .sbp files, downloads correction data, performs RTK-GNSS correction and exports the results to .pos.

+To run the program open a command prompt and execute the following:

 `rtkprocessing [-h] --dir DIR [--ftphost FTPHOST] [--corrdir CORRDIR] [--station STATION] [--rtkconfig RTKCONFIG] [--connect] `

 #### Options: